Arundel Castle's Duke of Norfolk planned Queen's funeral since 2002 - this is what he thought of the historic service

 The Duke said the start of King Charles III’s reign has been ‘so far, so good’.

 "He’s an amazing person.
-He’s had a vision he was castigated for 50 years ago about issues like climate change but he’s been proved right on practically everything he was trying to bring awareness about.
+He’s had a vision he was castigated for 50 years ago about issues like climate change but he’s been proved right on practically everything.

 “His work with setting up The Prince’s Trust and the hope he’s given to so many thousands of young people is something exemplary and visionary.